ghurault/python-analysis-template/README.md

 NB: Python packages in `requirements.txt` are installed in the global location of the Docker image.
 However, within the container (unless logging in as a root user), packages are installed in the user location and packages in the global location cannot be updated/removed.
-This can be problematic when running `pip-sync`.
-Instead we should use `sudo -E pip-sync` (the -E option prevents re-specifying git credentials when they are available as a non-root user)

 #### Private Git packages